-Errors which are not related to sampling may occur at almost every phase of a survey operation.
-Interviewers may misunderstand instructions, respondents may make errors in answering questions, the answers may be incorrectly entered on the questionnaire and errors may be introduced in the processing and tabulation of the data.
+Errors, which are not related to sampling, may occur at almost every phase of a survey operation.
+Interviewers may misunderstand instructions, respondents may make errors in answering questions, the answers may be incorrectly entered and errors may be introduced in the processing and tabulation of the data.
 These are all examples of non-sampling errors.

 Over a large number of observations, randomly occurring errors will have little effect on estimates derived from the survey.
 However, errors occurring systematically will contribute to biases in the survey estimates.
-Considerable time and effort is made to reduce non-sampling errors in the survey.
 Quality assurance measures are implemented at each step of the data collection and processing cycle to monitor the quality of the data.
 These measures include the use of highly skilled interviewers, extensive training of interviewers with respect to the survey procedures and questionnaire, observation of interviewers to detect problems of questionnaire design or misunderstanding of instructions, edits to ensure that data entry errors are minimized and coding and edit quality checks to verify the processing logic.